Aoi-00/CZ4171/README.md

 To start the project,
 1. First start the server:
    run the InResnetV2.py file
-2. Start your app (web-app or deployed app): to start the app on localhost:
+2. Start your app (web-app or deployed app).
+To start the app on localhost:
    - cd ../myApp/
    - npm start